Common Types of Brake Lining Materials

 1. Organic Brake Linings

-Organic brake linings are one of the most common types of brake materials used in passenger vehicles.
-These linings are made from a blend of natural fibers, resins, rubber, and other materials like cork.
-Organic linings have excellent abrasion resistance and provide a smooth braking experience, which minimizes noise and vibration.
+Organic brake linings are one of the most common types used in passenger vehicles.
+These linings consist of a blend of natural fibers, resins, rubber, and materials like cork.
+Organic linings have excellent abrasion resistance and provide a smooth braking experience, minimizing noise and vibration.

 Benefits of Organic Brake Linings: